roland jp 80x0 config 53

 JP-80×0 Editor User Manual – Right Click on Left List View

-This is it – You’ve got it all from the plug-in perspective.
+This is it – You’ve got it all from the Editor perspective.

-If you have any questions about the product, you can reach us online from our website at
+If you have any questions about the product, you can reach us from our Discord server

 We are open for new feature requests, roses and surely, we would love to know if we’ve done something wrong as well!